On the irreducibility of the extensions of Burau and Gassner representations

-We study, in section 3, the irreducibility of the representation $\hat{\rho_G}$.
-We prove that $\hat{\rho_G}$ is reducible (Theorem 3).
-Also we prove that the complex specialization of its $(n-1)$th degree composition factor $\hat{\phi_G}$ is irreducible if and only if $t_i\neq 1$ for all $1\leq i \leq n$ (Theorem 4).
+We study, in section 3, the irreducibility of the representation $\hat{\rho}_G$.
+We prove that $\hat{\rho}_G$ is reducible (Theorem 3).
+In order not to get a one-dimensional representation, we assume that one of the $t_i$'s not one.
+Without loss of generality, we set $t_n\neq 1$.
+We prove that the complex specialization of its $(n-1)$th degree composition factor $\hat{\phi}_G$ is irreducible if and only if $t_i\neq 1$ for all $1\leq i < n$ (Theorem 4).

-Similarly, we study in section 4 the irreducibility of the representation $\hat{\rho_B}$.
-We prove that $\hat{\rho_B}$ is reducible (Theorem 6).
-Also we prove that the complex specialization of its $(n-1)$th degree composition factor $\hat{\phi_B}$ is irreducible if and only if $t\neq 1$ (Theorem 7).
+Similarly, we study in section 4 the irreducibility of the representation $\hat{\rho}_B$.
+We prove that $\hat{\rho}_B$ is reducible (Theorem 6).
+Also we prove that the complex specialization of its $(n-1)$th degree composition factor $\hat{\phi}_B$ is irreducible (Theorem 7).

-In section 5, we prove, for $n=3$, that the tensor product representation $\hat{\phi_G}(t_1,t_2,t_3) \otimes \hat{\phi_G}(m_1,m_2,m_3)$ is irreducible if and only if $(t_1,t_2,t_3)$ and $(m_1,m_2,m_3)$ are distinct vectors (Theorem 8).
+In section 5, we prove, for $n=3$, that the tensor product representation $\hat{\phi}_G(t_1,t_2,t_3) \otimes \hat{\phi}_G(m_1,m_2,m_3)$ is irreducible if and only if $(t_1,t_2,t_3)$ and $(m_1,m_2,m_3)$ are distinct vectors (Theorem 8).

-In section 6, we prove, for $n=3$, that the tensor product representation $\hat{\phi_B}(t) \otimes \hat{\phi_B}(m)$ is irreducible if and only if $t \neq m$ (Theorem 9).
+In section 6, we prove, for $n=3$, that the tensor product representation $\hat{\phi}_B(t) \otimes \hat{\phi}_B(m)$ is irreducible if and only if $t \neq m$ (Theorem 9).